ZhengguoGu/RegularizedSCA/README.md

 1. functions that have been finished

-  1.1 TuckerCoef.R: A function for calcuating Tucker congruence coefficients (and rotations etc.)
+  1.1 TuckerCoef.R: A function for calcuating Tucker congruence coefficients (and rotations etc.) (double checked on 2016-12-30)

   1.2 CDfriedman.R: A function for estimating P and T by means of a MM algorithm.
 The sparseness in P can be predifined.